Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADServicePrincipalPasswordCredential.md

 # Get-AzureADServicePrincipalPasswordCredential

 ## SYNOPSIS
-Get a service principal's password credentials
+Get credentials for a service principal.

 ## SYNTAX